 During the fall season especially, life is busy.
 Getaways need to come together quickly or else they just won't happen.

-We're working with Enterprise Rent-A-Car, our go-to car rental destination.
-We've picked up cars at a couple of their neighborhood rental locations, and their team has helped me make our trips simple with three travel questions that adventurers should ask themselves before they go.
+We make our trips simple with three travel questions that ALL adventurers should ask themselves before they go.
 For Nate and I, planning a trip is easy with this little poll!

 3 Travel Questions We Always Ask